mikebway/hugo-site/content/post/tourists-and-locals.md

 **photograper** - _noun;_ a person who takes photographs, either as a hobby or a profession.

-The summer of 2012 was spent as both a tourist and as a local, photographing both other tourists and other locals.
+The summer of 2012 was spent as both a tourist and as a local, photographing both other tourists and other locals on the Isle of Mull, Scotland, in London, and in Paris.
 Sometimes it is obvious who is local to a place and who is just visiting; other times, not so much.

+{{< gallery >}}

+---
+{{< footnote >}}
-141 pictures from that year were assembled as a book, available to download as a [PDF file](/books/Tourists-and-Locals.pdf).
+141 pictures from that summer were assembled as a book, *Toursist and Locals*, available to download as a [PDF file](/books/Tourists-and-Locals.pdf).
-Only a small subset of the photographs contained in the book are offered here.
-In recognition that the experience of viewing images on the web is not the same as that of turning the pages of a book<sup>*</sup>, the selection and ordering below is tailored accordingly.
+Only a small subset of the photographs contained in the book are offered above.
+In recognition that the experience of viewing images on the web is not the same as that of turning the pages of a book, the selection and ordering of the pictures here has been tailored for online viewing.

+If you do download the book, note that it was designed to be viewed two pages at a time, with the left page speaking to the right page and vice versa.
+Adobe Acrobat, and other sophisticated PDF viewers, can be configured to display two pages side-by-side; if you have the screen space to do this, it will provide something close to the intended conversations between the images.
+{{< /footnote >}}